 Architecture Overview¶

-This document describes the architecture of router-hosts, a Rust CLI tool for managing DNS host entries on routers and servers.
+This document describes the architecture of router-hosts, a Go CLI tool for managing DNS host entries on routers and servers.

 System Overview¶